EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 I'd take `ConfigWrites` and `ModuleLoads` to a scheduled rule tomorrow. `UnexpectedGraphClients` is a hunt, and the gap between those two states is where the work is:

-- **The allowlist excludes the process class this malware is most likely to run inside, and there is no version of it that doesn't.** Spelled out above, repeated here because it's the bullet people skip: a name-based `ExpectedGraphClients` list is a statement about *processes*, and this is a *module*. `svchost.exe`, `rundll32.exe`, `regsvr32.exe`, `dllhost.exe`, `powershell.exe`, `msedgewebview2.exe` and `backgroundtaskhost.exe` are all on the list, all legitimately, and all viable hosts — the generic module hosts are grouped and commented in the query for exactly that reason, so nobody removes them without understanding the trade.
-Treat `UnexpectedGraphClients` as the branch that catches the lazy implementation, `ModuleLoads` as the branch that catches the careful one, and don't report coverage from the first without the second.
+- **A process allowlist is a statement about processes, and this is a module.** Spelled out above, repeated here because it's the bullet people skip. `AzureCommunication.dll` has no process identity of its own; every process-keyed table on the box records whatever loaded it.
+GReAT didn't recover the updated controller, so nobody outside the operator knows what that is — and the honest consequence is that `UnexpectedGraphClients` has a hole whose shape you cannot predict from the reporting. `svchost.exe`, `powershell.exe`, `msedgewebview2.exe` and `backgroundtaskhost.exe` are on the list legitimately and are all capable of hosting it.
+Treat `UnexpectedGraphClients` as the branch that catches an implementation that didn't think about this, `ModuleLoads` as the branch that doesn't care, and don't report coverage from the first without the second.
 If you can't ingest `DeviceImageLoadEvents` at fleet scale — and plenty of shops can't, it's a high-volume table — scope it to the module name at the connector rather than dropping the branch.
+- **The generic module hosts are deliberately absent from the default list.** `rundll32.exe`, `regsvr32.exe` and `dllhost.exe` are not in `ExpectedGraphClients`, and that's a choice rather than an oversight: they generate little legitimate Graph traffic in most estates, and they're the entries whose inclusion costs the most.
+If they're noisy in yours, add them — but derive that from your own baseline query rather than inheriting it from mine, and note what you're conceding when you do.
 - **Both name-matched branches have the same expiry date.** `ConfigWrites` and `ModuleLoads` are string matches on developer-chosen names, and one rename retires both.
 Don't let the fidelity ranking imply otherwise: high confidence *today* is not the same as durable, and a coverage map that records "CAV3RN — covered" on the strength of two filename matches is recording a date, not a capability.
 Re-derive both strings from the next round of reporting rather than assuming they held.
 - **Thursday's allowlist has last week's bug in it.** The query excluded destinations with `not(RemoteUrl has_any ("graph.microsoft.com", "login.microsoftonline.com", "microsoft.com", "windows.com", "windowsupdate.com"))`.
-The hole is real, but it isn't the one I first wrote, and the mechanism is worth getting right because it changes which hostnames get through. `has_any` is **term-based**, not substring-based — KQL tokenizes both sides into maximal alphanumeric runs, and a multi-token needle matches when its tokens appear as an *adjacent sequence* in the haystack.
-So `microsoft.com` does **not** match `login.microsoftonline.com.c2.example.net`: the tokens there are `login`, `microsoftonline`, `com`, and there is no `microsoft` immediately followed by `com`.
-That's what `contains` would have done.
-What `has_any` does instead is match without regard to *position*, which is the actual problem: `windowsupdate.com.attacker.io` tokenizes to `windowsupdate`, `com`, `attacker`, `io` — the needle's two tokens sit adjacent at the front, so the allowlist suppresses it.
-Register `microsoft.com.c2.example.net` and you walk out the same door.
-A term test answers "do these tokens appear next to each other somewhere," and a suffix test answers "does this name end here."
-Those are different questions, and only the second one is the one an allowlist means to ask.
-This is the `RemoteIP startswith "172."` mistake from the AsyncAPI honorable mention wearing different clothes: an operator whose semantics almost fit, used in a filter whose job is to *suppress*, where every over-broad match is an invisible hole.
-Act II uses `in~` for exact host equality, which cannot over-suppress.
-If you need to cover subdomains, `endswith` on a normalized hostname is the floor, not `has_any`.
+The hole is real, and the reason is simpler than the one I first wrote. `has_any` is **term matching against an index** — Microsoft's documentation is explicit that these operators test whether terms are present, not where they sit.
+Presence is not position, and an allowlist means to ask a question about position: *does this name end here.* `windowsupdate.com.attacker.io` contains the terms the needle is made of; a term test says yes; a suffix test says no. Register `microsoft.com.c2.example.net` and you walk out the same door.
+I originally spelled out a token-adjacency model to explain exactly which hostnames slip through, and I've cut it — that model is inferred from observed behaviour rather than documented, and the argument doesn't need it.
+Presence-versus-position is enough, it's what the docs actually say, and building a *suppression* filter on inferred semantics is the failure mode here regardless of which inference you make.
+This is the `RemoteIP startswith "172."` mistake from the AsyncAPI honorable mention wearing different clothes: an operator whose semantics almost fit, used in a filter whose job is to suppress, where every over-broad match is an invisible hole.
+Act II uses exact host equality after normalization, which cannot over-suppress.
+If you need to cover subdomains, `endswith` on a normalized hostname is the floor.
 - **The expected-client list is the whole detection, and mine is not yours.** Every enterprise runs Graph SDK background services nobody documented: RMM agents, backup tools, CASB shims, HR integrations, a PowerShell scheduled task somebody wrote in 2023.
 Run `DeviceNetworkEvents | where RemoteUrl in~ ("graph.microsoft.com") | summarize count() by InitiatingProcessFileName, InitiatingProcessFolderPath | order by count_ desc` and build the list from your own fleet before this goes anywhere near a schedule.
 - **Name-only exclusions are spoofable, and `teams.exe` from `%TEMP%` is not `teams.exe`.** Harden to `(FileName, FolderPath)` pairs or signer checks before promotion — the same correction the CI/CD detection needed last week, for the same reason.
 - **`RemoteUrl` is neither reliably populated nor consistently shaped in `DeviceNetworkEvents`.** Two separate problems.
 First, a connection recorded with only `RemoteIP` will never match at all and drops out silently — a false-negative direction, which is the safer failure, but know it's there: your Graph-client inventory is a floor, not a census.
 Second, when it *is* populated the value arrives in different shapes depending on the sensor path — sometimes a bare host, sometimes with a scheme, a port, or a trailing path.
 My first version ran `RemoteUrl in~ (GraphEndpoints)` straight against it, which matches the bare form and nothing else, so the branch would have gone quiet on exactly the estates where the field is richest.
 The query now strips scheme, path and port to a `RemoteHost` and matches that.
 Note this doesn't contradict the `endswith`-over-`has_any` argument in the previous bullet: that one is about a *suppression* filter, where every over-broad match is an invisible hole.
 This is a positive selector, where breadth costs nothing and a missed form costs you the finding.
 Survey the real values first: `DeviceNetworkEvents | where RemoteUrl contains "graph.microsoft" | summarize count() by RemoteUrl | take 20`.